donson-lee/donson-lee/README.md

 - 👋 Hi, I’m Lee
-- 👀 I’m interested in web development
+- 👀 I’m an aspiring junior software engineer with a specialty in full stack web development
-- 🌱 I’m currently learning some popular web frameworks
+- I am working on to level up my MERN stack skills
+- 🌱As well as Django and Flask.

 <!---
 donson-lee/donson-lee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.